akimd/bison/examples/c/bistromathic/README.md

 - It supports debug traces with semantic values.
 - It uses named references instead of the traditional $1, $2, etc.

+To customize the interaction with bistromathic, see the GNU Readline user manual (see `info rluserman`).

 <!---
 Local Variables:
 fill-column: 76